M270 Multiple Launch Rocket System: Overview

 The M993 is the designation of the M987 carrier when it is used in the MLRS.
 The M987/M993 is a lengthened derivative of the Bradley Fighting Vehicle chassis, in which the ground contact length is increased from 154 to 170.5 in.
 Originally called the Fighting Vehicle System, the M987 chassis was designed to serve as the basis for many other vehicles.
 These included the XM1070 Electronic Fighting Vehicle, the M4 Command and Control Vehicle, the Armored Treatment and Transport Vehicle and the Forward Area Armored Logistics System, the latter encompassing three vehicles, including the XM1007 AFARV rearm vehicle.

 The original GSRS plan called for 210 mm diameter rockets.
 After European allies became involved with the project, these were replaced with 227 mm rockets in order to accommodate the AT2 mine.

 Cold War doctrine for the M270 called for the vehicles to spread out individually and hide until needed, then move to a firing position and launch their rockets, immediately move away to a reloading point, then move to a completely new hiding position near a different firing point.
 These shoot-and-scoot tactics were planned to avoid susceptibility to Soviet counter-battery fire.
 One M270 firing 12 M26 rockets would drop 7,728 bomblets, and one MLRS battery of nine launchers firing 108 rockets had the equivalent firepower of 33 battalions of cannon artillery.

 The system can fire rockets or MGM-140 ATACMS missiles, which are contained in interchangeable pods.
 Each pod contains six standard rockets or one guided ATACMS missile; the two types cannot be mixed.
 The LLM can hold two pods at a time, which are handloaded using an integrated winch system.
 All twelve rockets or two ATACMS missiles can be fired in under a minute.
-One launcher firing twelve rockets can completely blanket one square kilometre with cluster munitions; a typical MLRS cluster salvo would involve three M270 vehicles firing together.
+One launcher firing twelve rockets can completely blanket 1 km2 with cluster munitions; a typical MLRS cluster salvo would involve three M270 vehicles firing together.
+This coverage led to its British nickname of the "grid square removal system".
 With each rocket containing 644 M77 submunitions, the entire salvo would drop 23,184 submunitions in the target area.
 However, at a two percent dud rate, that would leave approximately 400 undetonated bombs scattered over the area, which could endanger friendly troops and civilians.

 Production of the M270 ended in 2003, when a last batch was delivered to the Egyptian Army.
-In 2003, the U.S. Army began low-rate production of the M142 HIMARS.
+In 2003, the US Army began low-rate production of the M142 HIMARS.
 The HIMARS fires all of the munitions of the MLRS, and is based on the chassis of the Family of Medium Tactical Vehicles.
 As of 2012, BAE Systems still had the capability to restart production of the MLRS.